Peach-a-Berry Cobbler is an easy dessert recipe highlighting peaches and blueberries buried underneat a fluffy cobbler topping.

-- For the topping: Combine flour, 1/2 cup sugar, and baking powder in a large bowl then stir to combine.
+- Combine flour, 1/2 cup sugar, and baking powder in a large bowl then stir to combine.
 Add milk and butter then stir until smooth and set aside.

-- In a large saucepan whisk together brown sugar, cornstarch, and water until smooth.
+- For the fruit filling: In a large saucepan whisk together brown sugar, cornstarch, and water until smooth.
 Turn heat to medium, add peaches and blueberries, then switch to a wooden spoon and cook until mixture is thick and bubbly.
 Add remaining butter and lemon juice then stir until butter is melted.

 - Place baking dish onto a cookie sheet then bake for 30-35 minutes, or until a toothpick inserted into the center of the topping comes out clean.
-Enjoy with vanilla ice cream.
+Serve with vanilla ice cream.

 I love how the cobbler topping comes out fluffy yet creamy – almost like a cinnamon-sugar-topped pancakes, while the fruit mixture is fresh and decadent.
 Enjoy this sweet, summery dessert!